 We’ve followed various government and industry sector guidance and we’ll be staying on top of changes as and when they’re introduced.
 If there are any suggestions you have or anything you see during your visit that concerns you, we’re asking you to please speak to a member of our staff who will be pleased to hear from you.
 This is all new to us, however we can ensure you we are working hard to keep on top of all the guidelines and make a visit to the farm safe and enjoyable.

 We’ve restricted our visitor numbers to provide even more space for you to enjoy a socially distanced day out at Whitehouse Farm.
-Before you visit everyone will need to have a pre booked entry ticket and time slot, this applies to annual members, gift voucher holders, and under 2’s who are free to visit.
-You will not be able to add to your party when you arrive, everyone must have a pre-booked ticket, if you have any queries or questions about this please email email@example.com or firstname.lastname@example.org.
-Pre-booking means we can control visitor numbers and staggered arrival times means we can reduce crowding at the entrance till’s so you won’t find yourself waiting for a long time in queues.
+Before you visit, you are able to pre-book your tickets on our website.
+It is not essential to do this, but you will receive an online discount which cannot be offered when paying on the gate.
+Pre-booking allows us to control visitor numbers and staggered arrival times means we can reduce crowding at the entrance, so you won’t find yourself waiting for a long time in queues.

 Please note our tickets are non-refundable.
-We are able to amend your tickets to another date providing we have adequate notice, this will incur a £2 fee per person.
-Changing of visit dates is not available on the day of your visit.
+We are able to amend your tickets to another date providing we have adequate notice, this will incur a £2 fee per ticket.

 We’ve plenty of handwashing stations across the Farm with soap and hot water so please wash your hands regularly during your visit.
 We’ve also added additional hand sanitising stations so you’re never too far away from somewhere you can sanitise your hands.